grafana/agent/docs/flow/config-language/expressions/operators.md

 * The `null` value can be assigned to any attribute.
 * Numerical, string, boolean, array, function, capsule and object types are assignable to attributes of the corresponding type.
-* Numbers can be assigned to strings attributes with an implicit conversion.
+* Numbers can be assigned to string attributes with an implicit conversion.
 * Strings can be assigned to numerical attributes, provided that they represent a number.
 * Blocks are not assignable.

-## Brackets operators
+## Brackets
 ```
 { }    used for defining blocks and objects
 ( )    used to group and prioritize expressions